Don Brose laid the foundation for Minnesota State’s current success

-Don Brose, the architect of the Minnesota State hockey program, it’s father who raised it from its outdoor infancy to the pinnacle of Division II and guided it into its current Division I era, proudly witnessed his baby exorcise it postseason demons from a bar in Mankato.
+Don Brose, the architect of the Minnesota State hockey program, its father who raised it from its outdoor infancy to the pinnacle of Division II and guided it into its current Division I era, proudly witnessed his baby exorcise its postseason demons from a bar in Mankato.

-“That game against the Gophers was textbook, the way they took away chances against the Gophers,” Brose said of the Mavericks who advanced in the Division I NCAA Tournament for the first time in seven tries.
+“That game against the Gophers was textbook, the way they took away chances,” Brose said of the Mavericks who advanced in the Division I NCAA Tournament for the first time in seven tries.
 “I don’t think many people gave us a chance.”

 While the balance of college hockey power within Minnesota’s borders has shifted considerably across the decades, the Gophers have long been, and continue to be, the dragon everyone wants to slay, even taking Minnesota Duluth’s massive success in recent years into consideration.

 Did that make this win that much sweeter for Brose?

 “Very much so because, let’s face it, people tend to look down on our league,” Brose said of the Western Collegiate Hockey Association.
 “I think that gives a lot of credence to our league so I’m very happy for our league besides being very happy for coach Hastings and our players.”